 "Fight Health Insurance" even references Breakthrough T1D (fka JDRF) on the website under the category of "Other Resources" specifically for diabetes.
 I wonder if Breakthrough T1D knows they are referenced here?
 If so, it would seem to be a good talking point for the organization.

 In order to use the "Fight Health Insurance" AI tool, the first step involves scanning your denial letter.
-This can be done through optical character recognition (OCR) software either on your device/phone (recommended for increased privacy) or on "Fight Health Insurance" servers.
+This needs to be done using optical character recognition (OCR) software either on your device/phone (recommended for increased privacy) or on "Fight Health Insurance" servers.
 OCR makes the text in the denial letters understandable to machines, allowing its generative AI model to produce potential appeals letters for the patient to choose from.

-As for OCR tools, there are quite a number of those out there.
+As for OCR software applications, there are quite a number of those out there.
 My preference is to use free tools when possible.
-Google has several OCR tools of its own, but I also have Microsoft Office (these days, Microsoft sells a subscription-based software model for Office software [Word, Excel, PowerPoint]), but somehow I managed to find a one-time purchase version which I prefer), hence I went with the Microsoft OCR tool which is known as "Microsoft Lens" because it was free with MS Office (and I trust Microsoft slightly more than I trust Google with such info), hence I downloaded that on my iPhone which is where I typically take pictures of printed denial letters from my insurance.
+Google has several OCR tools of its own (Google Workspace has a fee, although it has others at no charge), but I also have Microsoft Office (these days, Microsoft sells a subscription-based software model for Office software [Word, Excel, PowerPoint]), but somehow I managed to find a one-time purchase version which I prefer), hence I went with the Microsoft OCR tool which is known as "Microsoft Lens" which I downloaded on my smartphone because it was free with MS Office (and I trust Microsoft slightly more than I trust Google with such info), hence I downloaded that on my iPhone which is where I typically take pictures of printed denial letters from my insurance.

 "Fight Health Insurance" Outlines Steps to Overturn Insurance Denial

-5. Submit the appeal letter along with the compiled documents to the insurance company.
+- Then, you would submit the appeal letter along with the compiled documents to the insurance company

-6. Follow up with the insurance company regularly to track the status of your appeal.
-Often they're required [under state insurance laws] to respond in reasonable [sometimes defined by state law; in the state where I now live, healthcare insurance companies are mandated to issue a decision within 60 days of the receipt of all necessary information].
+- Follow up with the insurance company regularly to track the status of your appeal.
+Often, they're required [under state insurance laws] to respond in reasonable [sometimes as defined by state law; in the state where I now live, healthcare insurance companies are mandated to issue a decision within 60 days of the receipt of all necessary information].

-I recently discovered she was interviewed by the news startup NewsNation, and the interview can be found below, or at https://youtu.be/lI26LrDU2dg?si=wdyV5UPHiRuNUnze:
+I recently discovered the creator Holden Karau was interviewed by the news startup NewsNation, and the interview with her can be found below, or at https://youtu.be/lI26LrDU2dg?si=wdyV5UPHiRuNUnze:

 No comments: